zhaoyul/aposd-vs-clean-code/README.md

 Yes, there are times when the signature of a method is an incomplete abstraction and a comment is required.
 There are other times when the signature tells you everything you want to know.
 It seems to me that we should try to create more of the latter kind and avoid the former where possible.

+> Introduce the notion that production teams can keep everything in their heads, so no need to write down the documentation.

 **JOHN:**

 Let's consider an example from `PrimeGenerator`: the `isMultipleOfNthPrimeFactor`